 Here we look at what’s available in Dorset

-There are 2 main charities providing help and support for those living with dementia and their families: www.alzheimers.org.uk – for information about help in Dorset email email@example.com;
+There are two main charities providing help and support for those living with dementia and their families: www.alzheimers.org.uk For information about help in Dorset email email@example.com

-www.dementiauk.org is the second charity providing direct support through its Admiral Nurses.
-The Alzheimer’s Research Society does what it says on the tin so will most likely be of less use to you although they have useful information on their website about diagnosis and treatments.
+Dementia UK is the second charity providing direct support through its Admiral Nurses.
+The Alzheimer’s Research Society does what it says on the tin, so may be of less use to you, although they have useful information on their website about diagnosis and treatments.

-Dementia Connect – this is a brilliant resource from Alzheimer’s Society – a very comprehensive directory of services and initiatives by location; here you can search for advice and support services, information points, dementia cafes and other activities anywhere in Dorset.
+Dementia Connect is a brilliant resource from the Alzheimer’s Society – a very comprehensive directory of services and initiatives by location.
+Here you can search for advice and support services, information points, dementia cafes and other activities anywhere in Dorset.

 Who are Admiral Nurses?

 Admiral Nurses are highly trained to provide the specialist dementia support that families need provided by Dementia UK.
 They provide one-to-one support, expert guidance and practical solutions.
 Their expertise and experience help families to live more positively with dementia today, and to face the challenges of tomorrow with more confidence and less fear.

 Most Admiral Nurses work in the community for the NHS, and others work in care homes, hospitals and hospices.
 There are Admiral Nurses across the country and the organisation which trains them, Dementia UK, is constantly increasing the number of Admiral Nurse services.
 There is currently (February 2020) an Admiral Nurse in the Purbeck area.

 If you have any questions about whether you can get a referral to an Admiral Nurse in your area, or if you need support and there is no suitable service close to you, please contact 0800 888 6678 or email firstname.lastname@example.org where Dementia UK’s team of Admiral Nurses can give you one-to-one support, practical solutions and expert guidance.